 All LGBTIQ+ people should feel confident that they can access inclusive palliative care that is safe and respectful.
 The current research indicates that there are many barriers that prevent this.

-We are currently engaged in a three-year National Palliative Care Project that will build the capacity of the palliative care sector to provide culturally appropriate services to LGBTIQ+ people through:
+LGBTIQ+ Health Australia is currently engaged in a three-year National Palliative Care Project that will build the capacity of the palliative care sector to provide culturally appropriate services to LGBTIQ+ people through: